patrykwiener/private-photos-repository/README.md

 * Models,
 * Views.

-To run all tests type in command line pointing to the project root directory:
+To run all tests type the following in command line pointing to the project root directory:

 ```bash
 python manage.py test